aprilyichenwang/data_visualization/README.md

 Rshiny-
 1. WorldBank data DEMO:
-    Interactive plot, users can choose the region as well as the year (1960-2014) fertility rate vs life expectancy
+    Interactive plot, users can choose the region/continent as well as the year (1960-2014)
+    data: fertility rate vs life expectancy